IAPViewer Documentation

 - Spectrum panel — SNIR bar, WiFi vs interference utilisation split, non-WiFi interference breakdown by type (Bluetooth, microwave, cordless, etc.), active interferer list, and recent spectrum alerts.

-- Spectrum alerts are now band-aware — alerts from a 2.4 GHz microwave no longer leak into a 5 GHz channel card.
+- Spectrum alerts are band-aware — a 2.4 GHz microwave's alert won't leak into a 5 GHz channel card.

 Per-client diagnostics